 These questions might seem simple… but don’t be fooled.
-They’re worth considering because the value of your brand (and subsequent brand positioning) is of critical importance to your bottom line, internal culture, productivity, leads and overall marketing success.
+They’re worth considering because the value of your branding (and subsequent brand positioning) is of critical importance to your bottom line, internal culture, productivity, leads and overall marketing success.

 Branding is an exercise in crafting expressions, impressions and experiences… and to do so authentically in a way that compels and intrigues your audiences is a critical skill; a skill that will set you up with the foundations for success.

-Underpinning every successful communications strategy is a well-articulated, thoughtful and insightful brand message.
-A brand message stems from your brand pillars, values and identity and, in a nutshell, is your business’ elevator pitch.
+Underpinning every successful communications strategy is a well-articulated, thoughtful and insightful message.
+A message stems from your pillars, values and identity and, in a nutshell, is your business’ elevator pitch.
 In order to effectively and efficiently develop, expand or refine your brand meaning, a discovery process must always take the lead.
-This builds momentum into story development, then identifies a strong thematic to build upon and culminates in a punchy, effective (and actionable) brand message that will see you through every marketing and communications activity that you’ll undertake.
+This builds momentum into story development, then identifies a strong thematic to build upon and culminates in a punchy, effective (and actionable) message that will see you through every marketing and communications activity that you’ll undertake.